Get Crafty: Creating Textured Effects With Paint Techniques and Tools

 Paintbrushes

-You'll want an assortment of brushes in different sizes and bristle types.
-Natural bristle brushes work well for textured techniques.
-Look for fan brushes, stenciling brushes, and brushes specifically meant for stippling, ragging, or sponging paint.
+Stock a variety of brushes in different sizes and bristle types.
+Natural bristles work especially well for texture.
+Fan brushes, stippling brushes, and stenciling brushes are particularly useful for textured effects.

 Rollers

-In addition to brushes, stock up on small paint rollers with different nap lengths (the length of the roller fibers) for varied textured effects.
-Short nap rollers provide a smoother finish while longer naps create more texture.
+Small paint rollers with different nap lengths are handy for varied effects.
+Short naps give a smoother look, while longer naps create more texture.

 Sponges